stman/OpenWRT-19.07.2-factory-tar-file-for-Ubiquiti-EdgeRouter-x/README.md

 # OpenWRT 21.02 and 22.03 Factory Tar file, generation and installation for Ubiquiti EdgeRouter X

+The following procedure is still not working, I'm on it, it should work fine soon.
+I need to contact another folk to finish it.

 These things where done under Xubuntu 20.04.2 :

 Open a terminal.